Maier Museum of Art: Project Y

 In 1951, the National Gallery of Art established a secret emergency repository (code named "Project Y") for its distinguished collection of art on the campus of Randolph-Macon Woman's College (now Randolph College).
 The specially designed reinforced concrete building, situated at the end of Quinlan Street, was built for use in the event of national crisis during the Cold War.
 In exchange for ownership and use of the facility, the college made it available to the National Gallery for 50 years for emergency purposes.
 The A. W. Mellon Educational and Charitable Trust financed its construction.
 The structure was finished in the spring of 1952 costing under $250,000 to build and was simply called “the art gallery.”
 A pre-staged convoy of trucks in the National Gallery of Art's garage stood at the ready to evacuate its masterpieces to the facility which included a fully stocked, three-bedroom cottage for the gallery's curator.

 In the mid-1970s, the college was granted permission by the National Gallery of Art to renovate the space to make it more practical, attractive and comfortable for the students, faculty and the public.
 The renovations were funded by the National Endowment for the Arts.
-After subsequent renovations in 1981-82 and the established of an endowment in 1983, funded by the Sarah and Pauline Maier Scholarship Foundation, the name was changed from “the art gallery” to its present name, the Maier Museum of Art.
+After subsequent renovations in 1981-82 and the establishment of an endowment in 1983, funded by the Sarah and Pauline Maier Scholarship Foundation, the name was changed The Maier Museum of Art.

 Art controversies

 In 2007, Randolph College announced that it would sell four paintings from its collection.
 The announcement resulted in an injunction filed to stop the sales as well as protests from art associations, including the Virginia Association of Museums, the Association of Art Museum Directors and the College Art Association.
 The lawsuit was dropped.

-In 2008, the college sold Rufino Tamayo's Trovador for a record-breaking $7.2 million.
+In 2008, the college sold Rufino Tamayo's Trovador (alternatively known as The Troubadour) for a record-breaking $7.2 million.
 In 2013, Randolph College entered into an agreement with the National Gallery, London for the purchase of George Wesley Bellows' Men of the Docks, for $25.5 million and established an academic partnership between the two institutions.
 The other paintings sold at a later date are Edward Hicks' Peaceable Kingdom, and Ernest Hennings' Through the Arroyo (which remains on campus through a loan).

-In the spring of 2011, Randolph College was censured by the Association of Art Museum Directors (AAMD), of which Randolph College is not nor has ever been a member, for its proposed deaccessioning of four centerpieces within its collection.
+In the spring of 2011, Randolph College was censured by the Association of Art Museum Directors (AAMD), of which Randolph College is not nor has ever been a member, for deaccessioning the four artworks from its collection.
 The college responded by asserting that its art collection is a college asset held for the purpose of enhancing student learning.
 In 2014, the AAMD issued sanctions forbidding its member institutions from loaning artwork to or otherwise collaborating with the Maier Museum of Art at Randolph College.
 The censure has sparked discussion over the differences between standalone museums and collections held by private non-profit entities like colleges and universities.